 By: Wayne Srsen, *American Building Contractors

 If you’ve never seen an ice dam, it actually looks a lot like you would expect.
 It is an accumulation of ice along the eave line of a sloped roof.
-The ice can build and build over the winter months until it is a solid wall that can be feet thick and can span the entire eave line of the roof.
-The reason ice dams are so detrimental is because, as temperatures rise they can trap the melting snow on the roof behind them creating a little pond of standing water.
-A sloped asphalt roof is designed to shed water moving in only one direction, down and off of the roof.
-The second water becomes static and starts to accumulate it can easily defeat even high quality, correctly installed roof components and can cause leaks in the home.
+The ice can build and build over the winter months until it is a solid wall.
+It can be feet thick and can span the entire eave line of the roof.
+The reason ice dams are so detrimental is, as temperatures rise, the dam can trap the melting snow on the roof behind it, creating a little pond of standing water.
+A sloped asphalt roof is designed to shed water moving in only one direction: down and off of the roof.
+As soon as water becomes static and starts to accumulate, it can easily defeat even high quality, correctly installed roof components, and can cause leaks in the home.

 If the answer to any of these questions is ‘no,’ then correcting these issues will go a long way to preventing ice dams this winter.
-Of course there will be costs in making these improvements, but when compared with how much it costs to get an ice dam removal company out with a steamer, it will be money well spent
+Of course there will be costs in making these improvements, but when compared with the cost to get an ice dam removal company out with a steamer, it will be money well spent.

-When insulation and ventilation seem adequate but ice dams persist, or if the design of the home makes some or all of the attic incapable of meeting these requirements, then the next step is to consider installing heat cable in the vulnerable areas (usually eave lines, valleys, gutters and downspouts).
+You may find that insulation and ventilation seem adequate, but ice dams persist.
+Or, maybe the design of the home makes some or all of the attic incapable of meeting these requirements.
+In these cases, the next step is to consider installing heat cable in the vulnerable areas (usually eave lines, valleys, gutters and downspouts).
 As long as the heat cable is kept in good working condition and is turned on for the appropriate interval at the correct times, ice dam issues should be minimized if not eliminated completely.
 There are also professionally installed systems that have sensors that can turn the system off and on for you.

 *American Building Contractors is a member of our Vendor Select Program